In this page

 Jira Software integration features

-• You can export the Jira Development Integration app managed custom field called Development (which stores branch, commit and pull request information) to Excel.
+- You can export the development information (which stores branch, commit, pull request, build and review information) to Excel.

 (Need more features?
 Tell us in a support ticket!)